 Although head injury can lead to fatal brain injury and death, the majority of skull fractures are simple and can be managed conservatively.
 Head injury with a skull fracture, understandably, can generate huge parental anxiety, and clinicians need to be equipped with information to educate parents and allay fears.
 In addition, addressing concerns about safeguarding and non-accidental injury should be dealt with openly and in a professional manner.
 When discharge occurs directly from the emergency department, it should be to a safe environment with clear discharge instructions and return precautions.

-A multidisciplinary approach should be considered in conjunction with trauma services, neurosurgery, general pediatrics, and social work.
+an interprofessional approach should be considered in conjunction with trauma services, neurosurgery, general pediatrics, nurse practitioners, and social work.
+The treatment depends on the severity of the injury and depression of the bone fragments.
 Close follow up is paramount to ensure safe outcomes.
 Any child suspected to be a victim of nonaccidental trauma should be reported per state law.
+The outcomes of skull fractures depend on many factors like a concomitant injury to other organs, presence of neurological deficit at the time of presentation, low GCS and need for mechanical ventilation.
+(Level V)